-- Life safety, infrastructure integrity, and environmental protection during an emergency; - Coordination with university departments to write, maintain, test, and exercise the EOP; and
+- Life safety, infrastructure integrity, and environmental protection during an emergency; - Coordination with university departments to write, maintain, test, and exercise the EOP; and - Cooperation, Integration, and Mutual Aid with local, state and federal planning, response, and public safety agencies and their EOPs.

-• Cooperation, Integration, and Mutual Aid with local, state and federal planning, response, and public safety agencies and their EOPs.
 The University's Emergency Operations Plan was updated in November of 2014, as a result of the Pennsylvania Emergency Management Agency (PEMA) format changes to emergency plans.
 This update was completed in conjunction with the URS Corporation and the University's Office of Public Safety.
 The plan is reviewed on an annual basis for updates.
-This plan is distributed to all offices on campus.
-Tabletop exercises have taken place and are planned for future tests of the plan.
+This plan is distributed to all campus and community township offices.
+Chester County Emergency Services conduct exercises and training for Cheyney University staff and community stakeholders annually, striving to improve emergency response and organization.